MenghoutChhon/BloodBankFullStack/README.md

 ## Contribution

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss your ideas.

 ---

 ## License

-[MIT](LICENSE) (or your chosen license)
+MIT (or your chosen license)

 ---

 ## Conclusion

-The Blood Donation Management System improves transparency, simplifies blood donation administration, and offers modern, user-friendly interfaces for all stakeholders.
+This system improves transparency, simplifies blood donation processes, and provides modern interfaces for admins, donors, and hospitals.
+**Questions or suggestions?
+Open an issue or contribute!**